The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 6.1 Quantified Mindful Eating

-If you want to leverage the benefits of the Data-Driven Fasting process, you can make notes in the DDF app to record what you are learning and incorporate it into your future routine.
+To further leverage the benefits of Data-Driven Fasting, you can make notes in the DDF app to record what you are learning and incorporate it into your future routine.

-By reflecting on your physical sensations of hunger, you will learn what your body is trying to tell you.
-Once you learn to decipher Lizzy’s messages, you will no longer need to rely on your glucose meter to guide what and when you eat.
+By reflecting on your physical sensations of hunger, you will start to better understand the signals Lizzy is sending you.
+Once you learn to decipher Lizzy’s often cryptic messages, you will no longer need to rely on your glucose meter to guide what and when you eat.

-- feeling mentally fatigued or not being able to think straight, or
+• feeling mentally exhausted, not able to think straight, or

-Some of the more extreme symptoms of hunger can include:
+Some of the extreme symptoms of hunger can include:

 Reflecting on your hunger signals and calibrating them with your need for food is a central component of Hunger Training.
 In the DDF app, you can rate your hunger on a scale of 1 – 5 (not hungry to extremely hungry) before recording your blood sugar.

-As you can see from the chart below of perceived hunger vs premeal glucose, a lower premeal glucose is directly correlated with greater hunger.
+As you can see from the chart below of perceived hunger vs. premeal glucose, a lower premeal glucose correlates with hunger.
+Before you eat, you ideally want to see your glucose at or below trigger and a hunger rating of three or four out of five.

-Before long, you will understand the factors influencing your blood glucose (e.g., exercise, stress, and hormonal changes).
+Before long, you will also understand the factors influencing your blood glucose (e.g., exercise, stress, and hormonal changes).
 If you are hungry and your blood glucose is below your trigger, go ahead and eat.
 There is no need to be a hero!
-If you are not overly hungry, you are less likely to overeat and more likely to make better food choices.
+Most of the time, you should be eating at a hunger rating of 3 or 4 out of 5.
+Pushing to 5/5 hunger and letting your glucose get too far below your trigger increases the probability that you’ll overeat and make poorer food choices.

 6.2 The Psychological Impacts of Data-Driven Fasting